dedhiaparth98/face-recognition/README.md

 # Face Recognition Software

-I have explained the details about the model structure, dataset, and other implementational details in the blog post here.
+I have explained the details about the model architecture, dataset, and other implementational details in the blog post [here](https://towardsdatascience.com/building-face-recognition-model-under-30-minutes-2d1b0ef72fda).
 Here, I will provide the steps for using this repository.

 #  Installations